lewapek/TuringMachineTranscompilerAndSimulator/README.md

 ## Already created machines

 Already created machines are located in [machines directory](machines/).
 You can provide your machine specification there.

+## Good practises

+There is a good practice to name the file with Turing machine specification as *TMName* and file with test cases as *TMName.test*.
+Then, when executing transcompiler with default parameters, output file will be named *TMName.py*.
+If *TMName* and *TMName.test* will be located in machines directory, then *TMName.py* will be created there too (machines is the default output directory).

 ## Restrictions